jonvw28/arabidopsis_cytosine_methylation/README.md

 ## Acknowledgements

-I would like to thank Dr Marco Catoni of the Sainsbury laboratory for giving me the idea this project is basedf upon and for his support through out.
+I would like to thank Dr Marco Catoni of the Sainsbury laboratory for giving me the idea this project is based upon and for his support through out.

 I would also like to thank Hajk Drost for his constant advice and input in helping me to find direction for this project.